-Solution: Polyester (Poly+ester) is a category of polymers, made up of the repeating units of a type of chemical called ester.
-Polyester fibres are strong, resistant to stretching and shrinking.
-They dry quickly, are wrinkle resistant and can be easily washed.
+Solution: Polyester (Poly+ester) is a category of polymers made up of the repeating units of a type of chemical called an ester.
+Polyester fibres are strong, and resistant to stretching and shrinking.
+They dry quickly, are wrinkle-resistant and can be easily washed.

 4. Which of the following material is a mixture of two fibres?

 Answer: (B) Polywool